tiiffanyho/connectu/README.md

-ConnectU is a modern web app built with React that makes it easy to create fast, data-driven applications.
+ConnectU is a web app built with React that makes it easy to create fast, data-driven applications.

 ## Built with: HTML, React, TypeScript & JavaScript, React Router, Tailwind CSS, Vite, Node.js